amfred/disneycruiseplanning/README.md

 Appendix: Sample Pre-Booked Itinerary for a Star Wars Day At Sea Cruise
 =======================================================================
 - Items with a ^ were pre-booked by me, and items with a + were scheduled by the cruise director.
-- The Eastern Caribbean rotations are AERAERA, ERAERAE and RAERAER.
-The first three nights are the rotation menus for each main dining room, the 4th night is pirate night, then princess night, captain's gala and the farewell menu.
-Formal night is Sunday, semiformal is Thursday.
+- The Eastern Caribbean rotations were AERAERA, ERAERAE and RAERAER.
+The first three nights were the rotation menus for each main dining room, the 4th night was pirate night, then princess night, captain's gala and the farewell menu.
+Formal night was Sunday, semiformal was Thursday.
 The rotations are different for different itineraries.

 Day 1, Embarkation
 ------------------